-A clinical APE designed to provide experience in providing clinical pharmacy services to ambulatory patients in a community pharmacy setting and/or selected outpatients of a general medicine/family practice ambulatory care service.
+Clinical APE designed to grant experience in providing clinical pharmacy services to ambulatory patients in a community pharmacy setting and/or selected outpatients of a general medicine/family practice ambulatory care service.
 Offered: Fall and Spring.

 PHRD 606 Drug Information (4)